shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 }
 ```

-## Creating an order from the cart
+## Creating order from the cart

-The endpoint `/store-api/checkout/order` can be used to create an order from the cart.
-You will need items in the cart and you need to be [logged in](register-a-customer.md#logging-in) in order to create an order.
-This also applies to anonymous orders, where the customer has to registered as a [guest customer](register-a-customer.md#guest-customers) before the order is created.
+To create an order, you need a minimum of one item in the cart, and you need to be a [logged in](register-a-customer.md#logging-in) customer.
+This also applies to anonymous orders, where a user has to be registered as a [guest customer](register-a-customer.md#guest-customers) before the order is created.
+The following endpoint can be used to create one:

 **Try it out**